David Yazbek: Career

 Yazbek wrote the music and lyrics for the musical adaptation of the 1982 film Tootsie, with a book by Robert Horn.
 It opened in Chicago at the Cadillac Palace Theatre in September 2018 and opened on Broadway in March 2019.
-The show was nominated for eleven Tony Awards, including for Yazbek's score.
+The show was nominated for eleven Tony Awards, including for Yazbek's score, at the 73rd Tony Awards.
 The show won two awards: Best Book of a Musical and Best Performance by an Actor in a Leading Role in a Musical (Santino Fontana).